 In the first of two graphics reprinted from above, we see that a green arrow 1) Pulls in the ULQ, 2) Transitions diagonally downward, and 3) Pushes in the LRQ.

 In any given cycle, the Pull is primary.
 After the final act of the series, Pull * Transition * Push, there is an interlude during which the Subject disconnects and recovers His/Her potential to Pull.
+In the position and ready to Pull once again, the Subject RESTS.

 In the graphics compared below, the black-dashed arrows indicate this resetting of the Subject back to the left-hand quadrants from which She or He may initiate another Pull.
 The Female returns to the ULQ in the metaphysical domain (left image); and Male returns to the LLQ in the physical domain (right image).